geoffmcnamara/companionway/content/post/Vim-plug_quick_setup.md

 Plug 'https://github.com/w0rp/ale.git'
 ```

-I didn't care for the color scheme so I commented out all the references to it using .vimrc comment character which is the double quote.
+I didn't care for the color schemes and some other annoying or problematic Plugs so...
+- commented out all the references to it using .vimrc comment character which is the double quote.
-I also commented out the `set nu` to stop the line numbering.
+- commented out the `set nu` to stop the line numbering.
+- commented out the Plug ... syntastic ... line as it caused conflicts on large code files

-And I commented out some of the backup and swp file settings.
+- commented out some of the backup and swp file settings.

 Then I added a few of my own tweaks:
 ```